VezertVezert

 Choose Your Web Design Agency Partner

-Get a structured approach to website development — from discovery and strategy to launch and long-term optimization.
-See how Vezert works.
+Get a structured approach to website development, from discovery and strategy to launch and long-term optimization.
+See how a [corporate website design agency](/corporate-websites) actually delivers in 6–9 weeks.

 Understanding the typical timeline for a web design agency project helps set realistic expectations and plan resources accordingly.
-While every project is unique, most professional agency engagements follow a similar structure.
+While every project is unique, most professional agency engagements follow a similar structure across discovery, design, development, testing, and launch.
+The timeline below assumes a mid-complexity B2B project with a structured agency partner and a moderately responsive client team, both factors directly affect delivery date by 2–4 weeks.

 A standard corporate website project with a web design agency typically takes 8 to 16 weeks from kickoff to launch, depending on scope and complexity.
 Here is a general breakdown: